Functions as a Service (OpenFaaS)

-FaaS is a framework for building serverless functions on Docker with first class support for metrics.
-Any UNIX process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.
+FaaS is a framework for building serverless functions with Docker which has first class support for metrics.
+Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

-Portable - runs on any hardware supported by Docker
+- Portable - runs on existing hardware or public/private cloud - Kubernetes or Docker Swarm

 - Auto-scales as demand increases

 - You can make any Docker image into a serverless function by adding the Function Watchdog (a tiny Golang HTTP server)

 - The Function Watchdog is the entrypoint allowing HTTP requests to be forwarded to the target process via STDIN.
 The response is sent back to the caller by writing to STDOUT from your application.

 - The API Gateway provides an external route into your functions and collects Cloud Native metrics through Prometheus.

 - Your API Gateway will scale functions according to demand by altering the service replica count in the Docker Swarm or Kubernetes API.

 - A UI is baked in allowing you to invoke functions in your browser and create new ones as needed.

 Any container or process in a Docker container can be a serverless function in FaaS.
 Using the FaaS CLI you can deploy your functions or quickly create new functions from templates such as Node.js or Python.